Sergiu Rădăuțanu: Key roles and leadership

-vice-president of the Academy of Sciences of Moldova and five years later later directed its Semiconductor Materials Center until 1998.
-Rădăuțanu was also active politically and he served as Chairman of the Supreme Soviet of the Moldavian SSR from 1967–1971.
+vice-president of the Academy of Sciences of Moldova and five years later directed its Semiconductor Materials Center until 1998.
+Rădăuțanu was also active politically and he served as Chairman of the Supreme Soviet of the Moldavian SSR from 1967 to 1971.

 Scientific contributions

 Rădăuțanu specialized in semiconductor physics, focusing on ternary and complex compound materials, with his work bridging theoretical and applied research.
 He authored over 1,000 studies and held over 100 patents, emphasizing semiconductor technology and solid-state electronics.
 As well as his own research, he supervised 64 doctoral candidates, fostering a generation of physicists and engineers.
 Rădăuțanu also lectured globally, including in France, Germany, and the United States, England, South Korea, Hungary, India, and Japan, and organized Moldova's first NATO scientific conference in 1996.

 Awards

 Rădăuțanu was awarded the State Prize of Moldova in 1983 and 1998, as well as the Order of the Red Banner of Labour and the Order of the Republic in 1996.